 Government investigations identified the lack of security as a primary contributor of security breaches; therefore, the CUI / DFARS 7012 programs were established to begin standardizing the security controls across the defense industrial base to better protect our important information in both government and commercial environments.

 What you really need to know, is that failure to protect CUI/CDI/CTI data can result in a rapid loss of a contract.
 Ensure that you have properly identified and classified the data before you propose a contract to ensure that you have provided adequate margin in your contract or overhead calculations to implement controls in your information systems.
+The new DoD is establishing a Cybersecurity Maturity Model Certification (CMMC), and it will score contractors on the protection of CUI.
+If your company receives a low CMMC level, it will not be able to maintain its existing contracts and/or win new work.

 Do I have CUI/CDI/CTI data in my IT System?